 The stand has an open design, where the bottom has a curved top leading up to the monitor, with a partial trapezoidal remainder that sits on your desk.
 The open area fits the included external speaker perfectly, while the mini DIN plug can run up between the open area just above the base (that area also adds some extra cable management).
 The speaker cable includes a rubber plug to keep it stopped up and attached to the stand.

 The included speaker obviously fits the exact shape of the opening in the base, and slopes slightly from the back to the front.
 On the right side there are volume up/down buttons.
 Overall, the Dell 24 and Dell 27 are very sharp looking monitors with very little unnecessary ornamentation.
 There’s nothing wrong with that.

-Measuring at 27” and 24” respectively, these monitors feature a default 1920X1080 resolution via VGA and HDMI 1.4, and a maximum resolution of 3840 x 2160 via HDMI 2.0.
+Measuring at 27” and 24” respectively, these monitors feature a default 1920X1080 resolution via VGA and HDMI 1.4, and support a maximum input signal resolution of 3840 x 2160 via HDMI 2.0, though the monitors will still output at FHD 1920X1080.
 Even running at 1080P, you’ve got plenty of screen real estate at your disposal.
 The screen is big and very bright, with its LED backlighting.